Biden takes third Super Tuesday state: Alabama

-Former Vice President Joseph R. Biden beat out his competitors, winning the state of Alabama on Tuesday.
+Former Vice President Joseph R. Biden beat out his competitors, winning the state of Alabama Tuesday.

 More than 1,300 delegates are up for grabs on Super Tuesday, with nine from Alabama.

-He also won North Carolina and Virginia as polls were closing on the east coast Tuesday evening, showing his victory in South Carolina on Saturday was not a fluke and bolstered his support with African American voters.
+He also won North Carolina and Virginia as polls were closing on the East Coast Tuesday night, showing his victory in South Carolina on Saturday was not a fluke and bolstered his support with African American voters.

 • Seth McLaughlin contributed to this report.